-The Board of Directors also approved the prioritization methodologies for the Need/Capacity-based program categories.
-Five of the six Need/Capacity-based program categories had existing prioritization processes, either has a sole project sponsor (BART Phase II, Caltrain Corridor Capacity, and SR 85 Corridor) or a prioritization process in place to select projects (Caltrain Grade Separations and County Expressways).
+The Board of Directors also approved the prioritization methodologies for the Need/Capacitybased program categories.
+Five of the six Need/Capacity-based program categories had existing prioritization processes, either a sole project sponsor (BART Phase II, Caltrain Corridor Capacity, and SR 85 Corridor) or a prioritization process in place to select projects (Caltrain Grade Separations and County Expressways).
 The processes for the County Expressways, SR 85 Corridor, and Caltrain programs were explicitly included in the guidelines that the VTA Board of Directors adopted for these programs in 2017.
-The prioritization methodology for the sixth program category - Highway Interchanges was not yet approved by the Board of Directors by the end of FY 2021.
-It was approved in August 2021, the beginning of FY 2022.
+The VTA Board approved the prioritization methodology for the sixth program category - Highway Interchanges in August 2021, the beginning of FY 2022.
 The approved project readiness criteria and prioritization methodologies can be found in Appendix 11.4.